QubesOS/qubes-doc/Mutt.md

 Mutt generally works out of the box.
 This configuration guide discusses only Qubes-specific setup.
 In this example we will have one TemplateVM and several AppVMs.
 It also takes advantage of [SplitGPG?](/wiki/SplitGPG), which is assumed to be already working.

-**NOTE:** this requires `qubes-gpg-split >= 2.0.8`.
-2.0.7 and earlier contains bug which causes this setup to hang in specific situations.
+**NOTE:** this requires `qubes-gpg-split >= 2.0.9`.
+2.0.8 and earlier contains bug which causes this setup to hang in specific situations and does not allow to list keys.

 First, paste this to `/etc/Muttrc.local` in TemplateVM: